RhinoHealth/user-resources/tutorials/1_Advanced/1_Data_Engineering/0_intro_to_data_engineering/Tutorial_8_Rhino_MCP/README.md

 ```
 1. Add the MCP server URL to your AI client
-2. On first use, your browser opens automatically for Rhino Health login
+2. On first use, your browser opens automatically for Rhino FCP login
 3. A secure token is issued and stored by your AI client
 4. All subsequent tool calls use the token automatically
 ```